-How does the Center’s recurring giving program work?
+How does the Center for Public Integrity’s recurring giving program work?

-The Center encourages donors to support us through our recurring giving program..
+The Center encourages donors to support us through our recurring giving program.
 By making a pledge to give on a monthly, quarterly, semi-annual, or annual basis, you will receive a confirmation letter or e-mail.
 Thereafter the credit or debit card you provide will be charged for your pledge amount at the increments you selected, beginning on a date of your choosing.
-You may alter or cancel your pledge at any time by contacting firstname.lastname@example.org via e-mail or calling us at (202) 466-1300.
 Every January, the Center will send you an acknowledgment of your total contributions for the preceding year.